canonical/open-documentation-academy/multipass/Linux.md

 ![|720x460](https://assets.ubuntu.com/v1/86be3eae-mp-linux-7.png)

 From the Portainer dashboard, you can see the ports available on nginx.
-To verify that you have nginx running in a Docker container inside Multipass, open a web browser and paste the IP address of your instance followed by one of the port numbers.
+To verify that you have nginx running in a Docker container inside Multipass, open a new web page and paste the IP address of your instance followed by one of the port numbers.

 ![|720x465](https://assets.ubuntu.com/v1/25585a03-mp-linux-8.png)